 Hazel Cottage with shared heated pool

-At Couetilliec cottages you will find lots to see and do at the many local attractions or sit back and enjoy the peace and tranquillity in the heated swimming pool, extensive lawns, woodland and meadow.
+Hazel cottage is perfect for couples; you will find lots to see and do at the many local attractions or sit back and enjoy the peace and tranquillity in the heated swimming pool, extensive lawns, woodland and meadow.
 Couetilliec is at the end of a country lane with no passing traffic and absolutely no road noise so everybody can relax and unwind.

 |Size||Sleeps up to 2, 1 bedrooms|